gilligan/gilligan.github.io/about.md

 ## Working With People, Teams And Individuals

-My main interest is to work with people, both individually and on a team level to help identify problems, support with the solutions and macreate value in a sustainable manner in a psychologically safe environment.
-I strive to be a [servant leader](https://en.wikipedia.org/wiki/Servant_leadership), I don't crack the whip to get teams to perform, instead I work to create alignment and shared understanding around value and performance in the context of a team's remit.
+My main interest is to work with people, both individually and on a team level to help identify problems, support with the solutions and to create value in a sustainable manner in a psychologically safe environment.
+I strive to be a [servant leader](https://en.wikipedia.org/wiki/Servant_leadership) and instead of cracking the whip to "make teams peform", I create alignment and shared understanding around value and performance in the context of a team's remit to help them deliver.

 - **Agile**: I believe in [_"individuals and interactions over processes and tools"_](https://agilemanifesto.org/) and apply this in my work.
 - **Hiring**: I have gathered a lot of experience as Hiring Manager in different companies and care deeply about creating and conducting hiring processes and interviews that are actually effective by being fair, transparent and inclusive.